 For something healthy, we had the Salmon Fillet, served on sauteed spinach, balsamic glace with parsley potatoes.

-The Pork Knuckle is crispy hind shank of grain fed pork, served with potato salad, sauerkraut and homemade sauce.
+The Pork Knuckle is a crispy hind shank of grain-fed pork, served with potato salad, sauerkraut, and homemade sauce.
 What's interesting about this dish is that it was baked, and not deep-fried, yet it was crispy and very tender.

 We also tried the desserts.
 We had Apple Strudel (Php 280) and Emperor's Cake (Php 350).